-A painstaking technique involved building up areas of enamel to produce a three-dimensional effect, on Japanese Cloisonné often used for flowers.
+A painstaking technique involved building up areas of enamel to produce a three-dimensional effect.

-One characteristic type of Japanese export porcelain where this kind of decoration occurs are thin walled porcelain tea sets decorated with a women's face in high relief in the bases - see lithophane.
+One well known type of Japanese export porcelain where this kind of decoration occurs, are thin walled porcelain tea sets decorated with a women's face in high relief in the bases, called lithophanes.
 This feature together with vivid dragons in moriage was made during the late 1930s into the late 1950s.

-At the end of the 20th century this technique was copied on Chinese "Satsuma" looking porcelain, where the raised enamels was often gilt.
+At the end of the 20th century this technique was developed by the Chinese porcelain industry into "Satsuma" looking porcelain, where bright enamels on a porcelain base was combined with raised gilded slip enamels.

 Most "Dragonware" pieces are decorated with moriage.